A Quick Look at LG’s UH6550 60Hz Smart LED TV

 I was satisfied with the color palette portrayed on the UH6550; colors were rich and vivid and proved to be both accurate and natural with the TV’s picture mode set to either the Expert Bright Room or Expert Dark Room settings.
 In addition, flesh tones were rendered with very good tonal balance which gave facial close-up shots a very natural and life-like appearance.

 Black levels weren’t all that bad for a display using an IPS panel, which is known for their inability to produce extended contrast and deep black levels.
 The LG UH6550 was able to extend its contrast to achieve some decent looking black levels in a room with dim lighting.
 I must point out that these deeper black levels were achieved with the TV’s LED Local Dimming feature turned on.
-I recommend the Medium setting for most viewing; but I must also note that the High setting did add slightly deeper blacks on certain dark scenes.
+I recommend the Medium setting for most viewing, but I must also note that the High setting did add slightly deeper blacks on certain dark scenes.